 The main objective of Contracts2.0 is to develop novel contract-based approaches to incentivise farmers for the increased provision of environmental public goods along with private goods.

-Newly developed contract-based approaches should be environmentally more efficient, economically viable for farmers and support the longevity of contractual arrangements.
+Newly developed contract-based approaches should be environmentally effective, economically viable for farmers and support the longevity of contractual arrangements.

-Contracts2.0 will investigate particularly the following four types of contract-based approaches (stand-alone or combined):
+Contracts2.0 will investigate the following four types of contract-based approaches: